mndvns/rework-replace/Readme.md

 var matches = {
-  'zoom': false,    // keys are parsed as regular expressions '-moz-: false,    // values are `false` or string '^__': false,     // a value of `false` will remove the declaration '^--': '-vendor'  // a string will replace the declaration key }
+  'zoom': false,    // keys are parsed as regular expressions '-moz-': false,    // values are `false` or string '^__': false,     // a value of `false` will remove the declaration '^--': '-vendor'  // a string will replace the declaration key }